projectestac/agora_nodes/wp-content/plugins/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.1.8 =
+jQuery bug is now fixed, tested with latest WordPress and BuddyPress.

 = 0.1.7 =
 No longer posts statuses when something is liked in a group.
 Also includes some JQuery fixes.